A photograph of the DRS homepage

 Technology

 The DRS was developed using series of open source technologies that have been widely adopted in the digital repository community.
 The underlying storage architecture of the repository is Fedora (Flexible Extensible Digital Object Repository Architecture).
-The interface was built using Samvera, which is a suite of tools and technologies that processes the files and metadata stored in Fedora so users can interact with them in a meaningful way.
+The interface was built using Samvera, a suite of tools and technologies that processes the files and metadata stored in Fedora so users can interact with them in a meaningful way.

 Getting Help

-The DSG offers a variety of services to help users get started with the DRS, including consultations, trainings, workshops, and general guidance:
+Digital Production Services offers a variety of services to help users get started with the DRS, including consultations, trainings, workshops, and general guidance: